 The remainder of the paper is organized as follows: Section 2 details our framework and its particular implementation we adopted in this paper.
-In particular, we discuss the kind of performance data we use as a starting point, the distance measures considered, as well as the projection method we selected.
+In particular, we discuss the kind of performance data we use as a starting point, the distance measures considered, as well as the various projection methods we evaluated.
 The purpose of Sections 3 and 4 is to demonstrate the aggregation properties of our framework.
-In particular, Section 3 illustrates our approach in the case where a number of classifiers are compared on several domains simultaneously while section 4 considers the case where these same classifiers are compared on a single multi-class problem.
+In particular, Section 3 illustrates our approach in the case where a number of classifiers are compared on several domains simultaneously while Section 4 considers the case where the same classifiers are compared on a single multiclass problem.
 In both sections, we highlight the particular advantages of our technique.
-Section 5 offers a brief discussion of how our method can be used as a multi-facetted approach to classifier performance evaluation.
+Section 5 discusses how our method can be used as a multi-facetted approach to classifier performance evaluation.
 Section 6 concludes the paper, and discusses potential extensions for future work.